- 1980: January 1980 to February 1980

 - Personal interview with standardized questionnaire (PAPI – Paper and Pencil Interviewing; since 2000: CAPI – Computer Assisted Personal Interviewing)

-- Supplementary data from accompanying ISSP surveys as self-completion questionnaires (drop off)
+- Accompanying ISSP surveys as self-completion questionnaires (drop off)

 - Universe sampled: Federal Republic of Germany (until 1990: West Germany including West Berlin).